fullstackleo777/parrot-os-fine-tuning/fix-bluetooth-paired-but-no-audio.md

 This is also known as the ___paired but silent bluetooth headphones___ issue.

+## UPDATE!

+I am now replacing pulseaudio with pipewire and all my issues have been resolved due to pulseaudio being outdated and pipewire being the newly improved version that can handle modern media.

+See "fix-bluetooth-issues.md".

 ## Common Issues

 1. The bluetooth audio modules are not installed